Minuscule 1582: History

 The manuscript was written by a monk named Ephraim in 948 CE, likely in Constantinople.
 It was rediscovered in the early 20th century by an unnamed scholar at the Vatopedi Monastery on Mount Athos.
 Though no official collation had been published, variants from the manuscript were cited in the apparatus of textual critic Hermann von Soden's Die Schriften des Neuen Testaments.
 Teil 4 (a critical edition of the Greek New Testament), where he gave it the number ε183.

-Biblical scholar Burnett Hillman Streeter drew attention to the manuscript and its relationship with Family 1 (and especially minuscule 1) in his book The Four Gospels: A Study of Origins, to which biblical scholars Kirsopp Lake, Silva Lake, and Robert Blake made use of in further publications concerning the Caesarean text, even though their initial response was indifferent.
+Biblical scholar Burnett Hillman Streeter drew attention to the manuscript and its relationship with Family 1 (especially minuscule 1) in his book The Four Gospels: A Study of Origins, to which biblical scholars Kirsopp Lake, Silva Lake, and Robert Blake made use of in further publications concerning the Caesarean text, even though their initial response was indifferent.
 A full study of minuscule 1582 was promised by several scholars (Silva Lake, Kwang-Won Kim), from this point, however none would materialise.
 This changed in 2004 when Anderson published the revision of her doctrinal dissertation, The Textual Tradition of the Gospels: Family 1 in Matthew, although even this study concentrated on the Matthean portion of the codex, and not its entirety.
 The manuscript is now in the Vatopedi Monastery on Mount Athos (shelf number 949), in Greece.